diontu/astro-components/README.md

 ├── public/
 │   └── favicon.svg
 ├── src/
+│   ├── constants.ts                // holds constants for the app.
 │   ├── components/                 // essentially the atomic units of the website (minus built html tags).
 │   │   └── Card.astro
 │   ├── layouts/                    // layouts for the entire page.